SaicharanKandukuri/Toolloa/README.md

 in termux
 > ToolLOA = ( Tool Linux On Android )
 > ⚠️ This script dosent represents the final version of ToolLOA
+# NOTICE!
+> This project is going to be restructured and recoded according to new termux features please stand by(v0.0.2 Beta)
 # Installation
 ToolLOA has some dependencies
 - proot ( to run distros )